 Dave your chaff nipple story is fascinating but what does this have to do with trading?
 Well, you’ll obviously need experience in the markets but you must know that the market can often be a bad teacher.
 It’ll encourage you to take small profits before they evaporate, exit at the first signs of adversity, hold on to big losing trades, and a plethora of other bad behaviors.
 My point is that here we have yet another example of what makes you successful in life (and keeps your nipples from further chaffing) –experience-- could actually make you unsuccessful as a trader.

 On the surface, trading looks pretty easy.
-As mentioned quite often, my wife drags me involved with her projects by starting with “all you have to do is….”
-Last weekend for instance, she explained to me that “all you have to do is go "zip zip" with the hedge trimmer at the entrance of the property.”
+As mentioned quite often, my wife often goats me into a "honey do" by starting with “all you have to do is….”
+Last weekend for instance, she explained to me that “all you have to do is go zip zip with the hedge trimmer at the entrance of the property.”
 Well, we ended up blowing much of the weekend-and we’re not even close to being done.
 Once we got into it we found an overgrown rotten fence that had to be removed, limbs that had to be trimmed on nearby trees, and that the shrubs had to be cut back and not just trimmed.
 In the end we, or more accurately she, decided that a ground zero approach might be our best bet.
 So, I got to keep my reputation as quite the redneck by doing burnouts in attempt to yank out the shrubs.

 Where was I?
 Oh, trading on the surface looks pretty easy.
 “All you have to do is” find a trend and get in.
 Plan the trade and trade the plan.
 That’s pretty much it.
 I know, easier said than done.
 “I’ve never met an unsuccessful paper trader” (The Layman's Guide To Trading Stocks).
 Once real money is on the line things begin to change.